R. A. Lafferty: Death and legacy

 He died on March 18, 2002, aged 87 in a nursing home in Broken Arrow, Oklahoma.
 Lafferty's funeral took place at Christ the King Catholic Church in Tulsa, where he regularly attended daily Mass.
 He is buried at St. Rose Catholic Cemetery in Perry.

 His collected papers, drafts of novels and short stories, artifacts, and ephemera were donated to the University of Tulsa's McFarlin Library, Department of Special Collections and University Archives.
 A smaller collection, donated by Lafferty in 1979, is also housed in the University of Iowa Libraries' Special Collections department.

 In March 2011, it was announced in Locus that the copyrights to 29 Lafferty novels and 225 short stories were up for sale.
 The literary estate was soon thereafter purchased by the magazine's nonprofit foundation, under the auspices of board member Neil Gaiman.

-Holocaust denial

-In July 2025, it was revealed that the Department of Special Collections and University Archives at McFarlin Library houses materials related to Lafferty’s Holocaust denial, such as a letter in which Lafferty categorically denies the Holocaust.
-It also archives his collection of Holocaust denial materials and handwritten notes.
-Special Collections is undertaking an evaluation of the labeling of these materials.